wc-donation/wc-donation-platform/readme.txt

 Active development of Donation Platform for WooCommerce: Fundraising & Donation Management is handled [on GitHub](https://github.com/wc-donation/wc-donation-platform/).

 = 1.3.4 =
-**small breaking changes**:
+**Minor Breaking Changes:**:
-- When you activate the anonymous / public checkbox you now also have to set the headline for both checked and unchecked cases.
+- The Anonymous / Public checkbox now requires you to define a headline for both the checked and unchecked states.
-- This version changed some ids of elements which might impact some custom styles added to your site.
+- Some element IDs have been changed in this version, which may affect any custom CSS you've applied to your site.

 feat: new style 10 to progress shortcode (percentage raised)
 feat: percentage_decimals attribute to progress shortcode